 Winners from these local competitions will be recognised at a local level only.

 2021/22 Awards cycle

 With the agreement of the Awards Steering Group, planning is underway for the 2021/22 awards cycle to return to the awards format successfully followed for the 2019/20 cycle, circumstances permitting.
-Local competitions will start opening for applications for this cycle from the beginning of 2021, depending on their individual timescales.
+Local competitions may open for applications for this cycle during 2021, depending on their individual timescales.
 However, this will be kept under review.
 More details will be published as soon as they are available.